Abdel Khaliq Mahjub: 1971 coup attempt

 Mahjub opposed the coup 1971 coup attempt led by Hashem al Atta on 19 July 1971.
 Atta was able to seize power for a period of just three days before Nimeiry regained power.
 Nimeiry accused the SCP of masterminding the coup due to the involvement of a number of the military officers in the communist party.
 Nimeiry subsequently ordered the execution of a large number of SCP party leaders.

 Mahjub initially refused to flee the country, despite an offer of sanctuary from the East German Embassy, stating that his basic duty was to spread awareness among the masses and the establishment of democracy in Sudan, neither of which he would be able to achieve from exile.
 After hiding for four days Mahjub turned himself in as an effort to stop the executions of communists.
 Following a trial Mahjub was sentenced to execution.

 Execution

-Mahjub was executed on the early hours of the morning of Wednesday 28 July 1971 by hanging at Kober Prison.
+Mahjub was executed in the early hours of the morning of Wednesday 28 July 1971 by hanging at Kober Prison.
 After his death the Sudanese Communist Party never enjoyed the influence it had previously held.